 The London Pass gives you free access to a vast range of top London attractions and tours.
 Some of these include fast-track admission, avoiding the need for queuing.

-At selected attractions, there are extra perks such as audio guides and gift shop discounts.
+At selected attractions, there are extra perks such gift shop discounts.

 The pass also comes with a free guidebook containing information about each attraction, maps and helpful London tips.